labr1younes/small_projects/README.md

 5. **Image Type Converter**:
 This program is a Python script that convert image files between PNG and JPG formats in a specified directory  .

+6. **WIFI Network Scanner**:
+This program is a Python script that aims to detect new devices connected to a local network using ARP (Address Resolution Protocol) scanning.

 ## Usage

 Feel free to explore the projects in this repository and use them as learning resources or as inspiration for your own projects.
 Each project is contained in its own directory and includes a README file having a small description about the project.